Quantum voting and violation of Arrow's Impossibility Theorem: Quantum voting system

-Projectively measuring a quantum preference with $\mathcal{B}_{ \mathcal{H}}$ yields a classical preference.
-If $\rho_i$ is a nontrivial linear combination or mixture of $\mathcal{B}_i$ elements, the measurement is nondeterministic.
-A voter's ability to superpose classical preferences resembles a prisoner's ability to superpose classical tactics in the quantum Prisoner's Dilemma~\cite{EiserWL99}.
+Consider measuring projectively a quantum preference $\rho_i$ with respect to $\BH$.
+The measurement yields a classical preference.
+If $\rho_i$ is a nontrivial linear combination or mixture of $\BH$ elements, the measurement is probabilistic.
+A voter's ability to superpose classical preferences resembles a prisoner's ability to superpose classical tactics in the quantum Prisoner's Dilemma~\cite{EisertWL99}.

-Elections proceed as follows: Every voter sends a quantum preference to an election committee.
-The $\rho_i$'s enter a quantum circuit that implements a constitution (defined in Sec.~\ref{section:Constitutions}).
-The circuit's output is measured with $\mathcal{B}_\soc$, yielding society's classical preference.
+During a \emph{quantum election}, society's joint state is transformed into \emph{society's quantum preference}: $\sigma_\soc \mapsto \rho_\soc \in \Dens ( \Hil )$.
+This $\rho_\soc$ is measured with respect to $\BH$. generating society's classical preference.
+The quantum election can be formulated as a quantum circuit~\cite{NielsenC10}.
+A quantum constitution, which we now introduce, implements the transformation.

-\section{Quantum constitutions}
+\subsection{Quantum constitutions}

-A \emph{classical constitution} is a map from a classical profile to a classical preference.
-We will define quantum constitutions, then review properties of classical constitutions and introduce quantum analogs.
-Our quantization scheme is justified in Appendix~\ref{section:ClassicalLimit}.
+A \emph{classical constitution} $\C$ is a map from the profile of the voters' classical preferences to society's classical preference.
+We define quantum constitutions analogously.
+Having completed the definition of quantum elections, we define their classical limit.
+The classical constitutions that obey Arrow's Theorem have four properties.
+We review and quantize these properties.